menglinmet/ees_3310_5310_website/content/overview.md

 engage in role-playing exercises to simulate the way different climate policies work in practice.

-I recommend that you attend the scheduled laboratory meetings on Zoom if you can, but to accommodate students who will be taking the course asynchronously, we will be recording the laboratory sessions so you can watch presentations on your own schedule.
+To make the laboratory sessions effective, it is essential that you show up on time and prepared for the labs.

 {{< TA_TITLE >}} and {{< PROF_TITLE >}} will both have office hours
-when you can drop in and discuss the laboratories, and if you are not able to attend the scheduled lab times, I highly  recommend that you take advantage of our office hours.
+when you can drop in and discuss the laboratories, and I recommend that you take advantage of our office hours to get help if you have difficulty with any part of the lab.

-Whether you are taking the lab synchronously or asynchronously, I highly recommend that you read all of the reading material for the lab before you show up to the Zoom session or start watching the recording.
+**I recommend that you read all of the reading material for the lab before you come to lab.**
 You will get much more out of the labs if you are prepared.

 # Reading Material